a5021/BluePill_Project_Generator/README.md

 Shell script to generate simple Makefile project for "BluePill" STM32F103C8 devboard.

-Just run  ***create_stm32f1_project***  script and it will fetch all necessary files from STMicro CMSIS repo, generate main.h/main.c sources and build them with GNU ARM toolchain.
+Just run  ***sh create_stm32f1_project***  script and it will fetch all necessary files from STMicro CMSIS repo, generate main.h/main.c sources and build them with GNU ARM toolchain.
+Linux and Windows (cygwin required) are supported.

 To upload compiled firmware to the "BluePill" microcontroller simply type: